Jahenr/CheatSheets/Git_CheatSheet.md

 		git push

 	#Push changes a specified branch.
-		git push <branch_name>
+		git push <branch-name>
 			Tip: You can add a '+' before the branch name to force push the changes.

 	#Pull changes from default remote repo and merges them into local.
 		git pull

-	#Pull changes from default remote repo but do not merg into local.
+	#Pull changes from default remote repo but do not merge into local.
 		git fetch

+	#Clone or download a repo that already exists on github, including all of the files, branches and commits
+		git clone <repo-url>

 	#Roll back and reset the last staged commit.
 		git reset HEAD~1